Raagranato/WhatDoWeDoNow/README.md

 # To-Do-List
-To-Do List in Rust that runs on terminal
+To-Do List in Rust that runs on the terminal